JasonLG1979/asound-conf-wizard/README.md

 asound-conf-wizard requires write privileges to `/etc`.

-Other then that, basically just run the bonary and follow the prompts.
+Other then that, basically just run the binary and follow the prompts.

 ## Limitations